PerfectlySoft/PerfectDocs/guide/thread.md

 	}
 	/// Find or create a queue indicated by name and type. public static func getQueue(name nam: String, type: QueueType) -> ThreadQueue
+	/// Returns an anonymous queue of the indicated type.
+	/// This queue can not be utilized without the returned ThreadQueue object.
+	/// The queue should be destroyed when no longer needed. public static func getQueue(type: QueueType) -> ThreadQueue
+	/// Return the default queue
+	public static func getDefaultQueue() -> ThreadQueue
+	/// Terminate and remove a thread queue. public static func destroyQueue(_ queue: ThreadQueue)
 	/// Call the given closure on the "default" concurrent queue
 	/// Returns immediately.
 	public static func dispatch(closure: Threading.ThreadClosure)